Top Model (Polish TV series) season 5

-Top Model, Cycle 5 is the fifth cycle of an ongoing reality show based on Tyra Banks' America's Next Top Model that pits contestants from Poland against each other in a variety of competitions to determine who will win the title of the next Polish Top Model.
+Top Model, Cycle 5, a reality show inspired by Tyra Banks' America's Next Top Model that pits contestants from Poland against each other in a variety of competitions to determine who will win the title of the next Polish Top Model.

 Joanna Krupa, who also serves as the lead judge, returned to host the fifth cycle.
 Other judges included fashion designer Dawid Woliński, fashion show director Kasia Sokołowska and photographer Marcin Tyszka.
-This is the second season of the show to feature male contestants in the cast after cycle 4.
+Cycle 5 marks the second time the show has featured male contestants, following cycle 4.
 Among the prizes for the season were a contract with Avant Models, an appearance on the cover of the Polish issue of Glamour and 100,000 złotys (US$30,000).

+Starting this cycle, Michał Piróg has been given the opportunity to save one contestant from elimination by the judges.

-The international destinations for this cycle are Tel Aviv, Ho Chi Minh City, Cần Thơ and Lanzarote.
+The international destinations for this cycle are Tel Aviv, Ho Chi Minh City, Cần Thơ and Arrecife.
 The season began airing on September 7, 2015.
 The winner of the competition was a 19-year-old Radek Pestka, from Gdynia.